KartikVhonale/smilebird_wordpress/wp-content/plugins/getgenie/readme.txt

 Our diverse range of users includes content writers, content managers, SEO strategists, editors, business owners as well as agencies and organizations to fulfill their needs of content and SEO optimizers.

-= Who owns the GetGenie Ai-generated copy? =
+= Who owns the GetGenie Ai generated copy? =

 The user of GetGenie Ai owns the generated copy via GetGenie Ai.
 The generated copy using GetGenie is open to use for personal and commercial purposes by the associate user.